How to Find the Perfect Cup of Tea for Different Moods

 Rooibos Tea: This cuppa is obtained from a South African shrub.
 It is rich in antioxidants that boost your mood and memory.
 Although there’s low concentration of caffeine found in Rooibos Tea compared to other teas derived from Camellia sinensis, it contains high levels of calcium and magnesium.
 These minerals are responsible for helping the body react well to stress and subduing nervous tension.

-Lemon Balm Tea: This herbal tea, acquired from perennial plants, contains organic compounds called terpenes.
+Lemon Balm Tea: This herbal tea, acquired from perennial plants, contains compounds called terpenes.
 These compounds are responsible for reducing cortisol levels and for minimizing inflammation.
 Drinking this decoction de-stresses your body and creates a beneficial triple effect solution for stress, sleep, and nerves.

 Tip: To attain best flavor, it is recommended to steep tea for at least five minutes.